Scaling up Multi-domain Semantic Segmentation with Sentence Embeddings: Experiments

 \textbf{Testing Data for Semantic Segmentation.} To evaluate the robustness and effectiveness of our semantic segmentation method, we test on 8 zero-shot datasets, including CamVid~\cite{brostow2008segmentation}, KITTI, Pascal VOC, Pascal Context, ScanNet~\cite{dai2017scannet}, WildDash1~\cite{zendel2018wilddash}, WildDash2~\cite{zendel2018wilddash}, YoutubeVIS~\cite{yang2019video}.
 Furthermore, we fine-tune our well-trained model on NYUv2~\cite{silberman2012indoor} and Pascal Context to show our method can provide strong performance.

-\textbf{Testing Data for Downstream Applications.} We create pseudo semantic labels on zero-shot datasets to boost downstream applications, including the instance segmentation and monocular depth estimation.
+\textbf{Testing Data for Downstream Applications.} We create pseudo-semantic labels on zero-shot datasets to boost downstream applications, including instance segmentation and monocular depth estimation.
 We create pseudo instance masks on Objects365 to help instance segmentation on COCO~\cite{lin2014microsoft}.
 For depth estimation, following LeReS~\cite{Wei2021CVPR}, we create pseudo semantic masks on 9 RGBD datasets, of which 4 datasets are employed for training and others are for zero-shot depth evaluation, including NYUDv2, KITTI, DIODE~\cite{diode_dataset}, ScanNet, and Sintel~\cite{Butler:ECCV:2012}.
 More details are shown in Table~\ref{Tab: All test datsets}.

-\textbf{Evaluation Metrics.} We employ the mean intersection over union (mIoU) to evaluate semantic segmentation results and AP~\cite{lin2014microsoft} for the instance segmentation.
-To evaluate depth quality, following~\cite{Ranftl2020, Wei2021CVPR}, we take absolute relative error (AbsRel) and percentage of pixels satisfying $\delta_{\tau} = \max\left ( \frac{d_{pred}}{d_{gt}}, \frac{d_{gt}}{d_{pred}} \right )<\tau $ for evaluation.
+\textbf{Evaluation Metrics.} We employ the mean intersection over union (mIoU) to evaluate semantic segmentation and AP~\cite{lin2014microsoft} for the instance segmentation.
+Following~\cite{Ranftl2020}\cite{Wei2021CVPR}, we take absolute relative error (AbsRel) and percentage of pixels satisfying: